 94: Lord Mayor’s Appeal Charity Partners

-The Lord Mayor’s Appeal aims to have a transformational impact on people’s lives.
-We are bringing businesses, neighbouring communities, employees and charities together to find solutions to some of London’s most pressing issues.
+The Lord Mayor's Appeal aims to have a transformational impact on people's lives.
+We are bringing businesses, neighbouring communities, employees and charities together to find solutions to some of London's most pressing issues.
+The Appeal focuses on four key pillars - working towards a City that is Inclusive, Healthy, Skilled and Fair.
+As well as building on existing initiatives, the Appeal is working with

 Create is the UK’s leading charity empowering lives through the creative arts.
 We know that unleashing creativity ignites imaginations, develops confidence and builds relationships.
 Like setting off a firework, our professional artists light the touch paper and our participants discover new found self-belief and a desire to try more, do more and be more.